kcampbell99/English-350-Blogs/_posts/2021-12-7-FinalBlog.md

 of them were informative and aided my writing ability.
 Many of the readings gave points on how to remain concise and short within writing, something I struggled with.

-The reading titled Shitty First Drafts explained the benefits of writing the first draft.
+The reading _Shitty First Drafts_ explained the benefits of writing the first draft.
 My first drafts consist of word vomit to make sure all of my ideas are written down then take time to form my thoughts properly.
 I related a lot to the article because my first drafts are never my best work and always have room for improvement, which Shitty First Drafts deems as okay, with made me a lot more confident with my own writing.

 ![9569BFC8-FCC6-4A92-8FBC-CB77CA7961AC](https://user-images.githubusercontent.com/9569BFC8-FCC6-4A92-8FBC-CB77CA7961AC.png)